ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 cube.units = 'kg m-2 s-1'
 ```

-The whole section should not look then look like this:
+The whole section should then look like this:

 ```python
 def _extract_variable(cmor_info, attrs, filepath, out_dir):